Aspiring-Writer/_posts/kaa-1.md

 “Go ahead and try.”

 I did.
-I really tried to move, but it felt like I was frozen in place.
+I tried to move, but it felt like I was frozen in place.
 My skin grew cold and my breath turned shallow.
 It was like I was turning into a frozen statue.

 “You’re something Vixen, I’m gonna keep you for a long time.”